SELF-Parenting: Dating vs Marriage

 Here is the point I wanted to make in this article.
 Beginner level SELF-Parenting is like dating.
 You meet someone, there’s an attraction, you hang out, get to know the other person, go places, interact, etc. It can start out casual but eventually you must decide if you like each other enough to progress your relationship to a deeper level.
 You may or may not “last” as a couple but you were in the game.

 Intermediate Level is like getting married.
-Now you are committed to a lifetime, for better or worse, playing “for realsies” with an aim towards the long haul.
-Once married, begins the real work in an outer relationship.
+Now you are newly committed to a lifetime, for better or worse, playing “for realsies” with an aim towards the long haul.
+Once married, you begin the real work in an outer relationship.
 And so it is with Intermediate SELF-Parenting.

-The best and ideal outcome for this relationship is like the old married couple of 50 years, who stayed together through thick and thin.
+The best and ideal outcome for this relationship is like an old married couple of 50 years, who stayed together through thick and thin.
 Everyone admires them and wants their relationship to be like theirs, because their love is strong.
-Given that marriages fail at 50% at least and getting to the 50-year mark is probably less than 10%, I can assure you that the SELF-Parenting relationship can be as challenging.
+Given that marriages fail at 50% at least and getting to the 50-year mark is probably less than 10%, I can assure you that a long-term SELF-Parenting relationship can be as challenging.

 This isn’t meant to scare you, but simply to provide future motivation that the Intermediate, Advanced, and Lifetime SELF-Parenting can be tough, but they are also beyond amazing.